I’m all about alternative app stores, and there’s arguably none that’s more well known than the Amazon App Store.

 To start, open your web browser and navigate to amazon.com/getappstore.

-It’s important to do this on an Android device, preferably your Android TV.
-Amazon will automatically detect the operating system you’re using and redirect you to a download page specifically for that OS.
+Amazon will automatically detect your operating system and redirect you to a download page specifically for that OS.

 Once you’re there, click the Get Amazon Appstore button to start the download.

-After a few seconds, the download should begin.
-Depending on your browser, it may automatically download the file to your devices Download folder in the internal storage.
+Depending on your browser, it may automatically download the file to your device’s Download folder in the internal storage.

-Chrome gives me a pop-up window, asking me to select the download location manually.
+Chrome gives me a pop-up window asking me to select the download location manually.

 Allow Apps from Unknown Sources

-If you haven’t done so already, you’ll need to change a setting to allow installation of apps from unknown sources on your device.
+If you haven’t done so already, you’ll need to change a setting to allow the installation of apps from unknown sources on your device.

 Unsurprisingly, Google considers the Google Play Store the only safe, legitimate place to download apps.
 So it makes it difficult for you to get them from anywhere else.